monstar-lab-oss/vuejs-boilerplate/guide.md

 + exampleLoggedInGetHandler,
 ```
 ### Storybook
+*At the time of writing Storybook 7 is still in beta, so `@next` needs to be added.*
 ```sh
 yarn add -D @storybook/client-api@next
 ```

+*Storybook doesn't automatically refresh the story after changing the role, so this functionality is included here.
+These might not be necessary in future versions.*
 Update `.storybook/preview.ts`
 ```diff
 + import { useAuthStore } from '@/stores/auth'